-The mal-shi is a cross between the Maltese and the Shih tzu breeds.
-They stand between 6-and-10-inches tall and should weigh between 6-and-12 pounds.
+The Mal-Shi is a cross between the Maltese and the Shih Tzu breeds.
+They stand between 6 and 10 inches tall and typically weigh between 6 and 12 pounds.
 Most are gutsy and gregarious and love people.
 Therefore, they often make great therapy dogs.
 This dog does best when he has a place to romp.

-The chorkie is a designer pooch is a cross between a Yorkshire terrier and a chihuahua.
-They should be between 6-and-9-inches tall and weigh between 2-and-8 pounds.
+The Chorkie is a designer pooch and is a cross between a Yorkshire terrier and a Chihuahua.
+They should be between 6 and 9 inches tall and weigh between 2 and 8 pounds.
 They may also be known as a Yorkiechi.
 Any color combination is possible, but most have a noticeable grizzled appearance because of their Yorkshire heritage.
-Unlike some designer pups, you cannot breed two chorkies together and get a similar-looking dog, so a Yorkshire terrier and a chihuahua must be bred each time.
+Unlike some designer pups, you cannot breed two Chorkies together and get a similar-looking dog, so a Yorkshire terrier and a Chihuahua must be bred each time.

 Learn more about chorkies.

-The toy poodle has been around since at least the 17th century when they were known as sleeve dogs.
-This breed usually measures between 5-and-10-inches tall and weigh 6 to 10 pounds, and produces the fifth-smallest dog in the world.
+The Toy Poodle has been around since at least the 17th century when they were known as sleeve dogs.
+This breed usually measures between 5 and 10 inches tall and weigh 6 to 10 pounds, and produces the fifth-smallest dog in the world.

 Learn more about toy poodles.

-The Dorkie is a cross between Mini Dachshund and the Yorkshire Terriers.
-These dogs usually weigh between 5-and-12 pounds and stand between 5-and-9-inches tall.
-Black and tan is the most common color combination, but they can be chocolate and tan, fawn and tan or gray and tan.
+Dorkies are a cross between the Mini Dachshund and Yorkshire Terriers.
+These dogs usually weigh between 5 and 12 pounds and stand between 5 and 9 inches tall.
+Black and tan is the most common color combination, but they can be chocolate and tan, fawn and tan, or gray and tan.
 They can be dapple, brindle, piebald or sable.